 - Brackets.
-Brackets stick to your teeth and are usually available in white or various skin shades.
+Brackets stick to your teeth and are usually available in white.

 - Archwires.
 These wires curve around your teeth, connecting all the brackets and applying pressure to your teeth to straighten them.
 They’re often available in silver, white, or frosted to blend in with light-colored brackets.

 - Elastic bands.
 Elastic bands attach to hooks on the brackets.
 They keep the archwire in place and help to adjust the position of the teeth and jaw.
 You can get these bands in almost any color imaginable.
 You can choose colors that blend in with your skin shade, or get creative and select a rainbow pattern all across your smile.